-Oyster Kilpatrick is one of the Aussie favorite ways to prep these shucked bivalves.
+Oyster Kilpatrick is one of the most well-loved dishes in Australian cuisine.
 In this recipe, the oysters are topped with crispy bacon and a rich, creamy Worcestershire sauce and then baked to perfection.

 Adding tomato sauce to the Worcestershire sauce offers an extra depth to the flavor.
 Plus, some liquid smoke will give the oysters a nice kiss of smokiness.

 Serve your Australian oyster Kilpatrick with a tiny fork so you and your guests can take the flesh out more easily.

 The Aussie classic oyster Kilpatrick is a sensational appetizer you shouldn’t miss!

 These creamy and flavorful baked oysters are a welcome addition if you’re not really a raw oyster person.